Reliant Financial Services

 There are several reasons why this trend is expected to continue throughout 2021:

+As a result, healthcare providers can anticipate that Medicaid enrollment will continue to increase in the coming months.
 Medicaid provides an essential service, allowing millions of Americans to receive healthcare services which they otherwise could not afford.
-With programs managed at the state level, individualized needs are met.
+With programs managed at the state level, individualized needs are met. |

-Fee Index
+Medicaid-to-Medicare Fee Index

 The Medicaid-to-Medicare fee index measures physician fees relative to Medicare fees and varies by state.
 Doctors in states with higher ratios are more likely to accept new Medicaid patients.
+According to the Kaiser Family Foundation, the overall national Medicaid-to-Medicare index is 72%; Colorado scores are higher at 80%. |

 Getting Paid